jccsvq/svg-abacus/README.md

 # Intro:

-This package contains three `Python` 3 scripts for drawing diagrams or illustrations of various types of abacuses in `SVG` (Scalable Vector Graphics).
+This package contains three `Python3` scripts for drawing diagrams or illustrations of various types of abacuses in `SVG` (Scalable Vector Graphics).

 * `svg-abacus`: Abacuses of the soroban and swanpan family.
-* `svg-schoty`: Russian (schoty) and school or Danish abacuses.
+* `svg-schoty`: Russian (schoty), school or Danish and Mesopotamian (sexagesimal) abacuses.
-* `svg-sangi`: Japanese-style calculating rods (sangi) and a medieval European calculation table.
+* `svg-sangi`: Japanese-style counting rods (sangi) and a medieval European counting table.

 These are command-line utilities.
 Tested with `Python 3.11.2` under Debian GNU/Linux 12 (bookworm).